 The temporomandibular joint is like a sliding hinge, connecting your jawbone to your skull.
 Dysfunction can lead to pain and discomfort.
 Jaw pain, clicking and locking of the jaw joint, and difficulty chewing are some of the symptoms.
 Common treatments include bite guards, medications, and physical therapy.

-Tooth abrasion, or tooth wear, is the loss of a tooth’s surface caused by erosion, attrition and abrasion.
-Abrasion can be caused by incorrect toothbrushing technique.
-Attrition is caused by the grinding of teeth.
-Erosion of tooth surfaces is mostly the results of too frequent or inappropriate use of carbonated drinks (including sparkling water) and fruit juices with high levels of acidity.
-This is particularly common amongst teenagers and young adults.
+Tooth abrasion, or tooth wear, is the loss of a tooth’s surface caused by erosion, attrition, and incorrect tooth-brushing techniques.
+Attrition is caused by the grinding of teeth and erosion of tooth surfaces is mostly the result of drinking too many carbonated drinks (including sparkling water) and fruit juices with high levels of acidity.
+This is particularly common among teenagers and young adults.

-Tooth Decay is a result of bacteria in the mouth that makes acids that eat away at the tooth.
-This is often caused by overconsumption of sugar and starches.
-Tooth decay leads to cavities if untreated.
-You can prevent tooth decay by regularly brushing and flossing your teeth, regular dental cleanings, and limiting consumption of foods that are high in sugar.
+Tooth Decay is caused by acids that eat away at the tooth.
+These acids are produced by bacteria that can multiply rapidly when you eat too much sugar and starches.
+If you don’t brush the acids off of your teeth, over time, they start to dissolve the minerals in the enamel, resulting in tooth decay.
+If left untreated, tooth decay leads to cavities.
+You can prevent tooth decay by brushing and flossing your teeth at least twice a day, having regular dental cleanings, and limiting the consumption of foods that are high in sugar.

 Your teeth can become discolored by stains on the surface or other changes in the tooth material.
 This can be caused by the outer layer of your teeth being stained by coffee, wine, cola, or smoking, and other factors.
 A dentist can diagnose tooth discoloration by looking at the teeth.
 Some discoloration can be treated by a professional cleaning or whitening.

 Tooth decay and gum disease can both weaken the tissues supporting your teeth, which can make your teeth loosen and fall out.
 Preventing tooth loss requires healthy dental and diet choices.
 Tooth loss is typically the result of poor oral hygiene and dietary habits.
-Regular dental cleanings and exam are recommend to avoid unnecessary loss of teeth.
+Regular dental cleanings and exams are recommended to avoid unnecessary loss of teeth.

-A toothache is commonly the cause of tooth decay, injury or trauma.
+A toothache is commonly the cause of tooth decay, injury, or trauma.
 It can also be the sign of an infection, abscessed tooth, teeth grinding, and other issues.
-Consult with your dentist to get a professional diagnoses and to resolve the cause of your toothache.
+Consult with your dentist to get a professional diagnosis and to resolve the cause of your toothache.